-We believe engaging children as active participants in their education and in making a positive contribution to our school and local community is vitally important.
-At Edenhurst, we involve pupils in decision-making by running a School Council and Eco Committee, both of which are led by pupils, and supported by members of teaching staff.
+We believe that engaging children as active participants in their education and making a positive contribution to our school and local community are vitally important.
+At Edenhurst, we involve pupils in decision-making by running a School Council and Eco Committee, both of which are led by pupils and supported by members of teaching staff.

-Further to these ongoing conversations we have with the pupils about their experience at school, we have developed an online survey to enable us to capture genuine pupil views.
-Pupils in Years 3 - 6 recently completed the survey.
-This initiative will be repeated on a regular basis and the findings will be incorporated into our school development planning to ensure we continue to be effective in meeting the needs of those most important to us.
+As well as the ongoing conversations we have with pupils, we have developed an online survey to enable us to capture their views.
+Pupils in the Prep Forms complete the survey on a biannual basis and the findings are incorporated into our school development planning to ensure we continue to be effective in meeting the needs of those most important to us.

-Pleasingly, the survey results highlight the childrens' enjoyment of School, the high standard of teaching and the progress made in the classroom.
+Pleasingly, the survey results highlight the childrens' enjoyment of School, the high standard of teaching and learning, and the progress being made in the classroom.

 We received particularly strong results in the following areas: